 - Next, click on the worksheet's Actions button (three vertical dots in the Totals bar) and select "Group Selected".

-- Enter a name for the new group and then click the Save icon.
+- Enter an optional name for the new group and then click the Save icon.
+To create an unnamed group, just click the Save icon without entering any text.

 Note: To cancel without creating a new group, click on the Cancel (x) icon.